masakiva/miniRT/README.md

 *copyright for the deer 3D model: snippysnappets https://free3d.com/3d-model/low-poly-deer-72513.html*

-This repository contains the source code for `miniRT`, as well as a few sample scenes to get started with.
+This repository contains the source code for my version of `miniRT`, as well as a few sample scenes to get started with.
 The code is written in C and uses the [MinilibX](https://github.com/42Paris/minilibx-linux) library to handle graphics.

 ### Supported platforms